jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 East Asia
 Europe
 United States
-40Microsoft Digital Defense Report 2023Chapter 2 The State of CybercrimeTCP attacks as the preferred vector
+40 Microsoft Digital Defense Report 2023

+Chapter 2 The State of Cybercrime

+TCP attacks as the
+preferred vector
 Transmission Control Protocol (TCP) has become the dominant attack vector, encompassing 59 percent of all DDoS attacks.
 This shift toward TCP stems from the escalated